Cocos Island – Dive with Sharks in Costa Rica

 Tour Schedule

-Day 1: Meet in front of the host hotel in San Jose.
+Day 1: Meet in front of Park Inn.
 A transfer service to Puntarenas will be provided.
-Along the way you will stop for a snack and lunch.
-You will then board the boat and depart for Cocos Island.
+This drive takes about 1.5 hours.
+You will then board the Aggressor and depart for Cocos Island.

 Day 9-10: Travel back to Puntarenas.